FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 In order to port the [common component](https://www.freertos.org/Documentation/api-ref/cellular_common/index.html):

 1. Implement the cellular modem porting interface defined in [cellular_common_portable.h](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/tree/main/source/include/common/cellular_common_portable.h).
 2. Implement the subset of Cellular Library APIs that use vendor-specific (non-3GPP) AT commands.
-The APIs to be implemented are the ones not marked with an “o” in [this table](https://www.freertos.org/Documentation/api-ref/cellular_common/cellular_common_APIs.html).
+The APIs to be implemented are the ones not marked with an "o" in [this table](https://www.freertos.org/Documentation/api-ref/cellular_common/cellular_common_APIs.html).
 3. Implement Cellular Library callback functions that handle vendor-specific (non-3GPP) Unsolicited Result Code (URC).
-The URC handlers to be implemented are the ones not marked with an “o” in [this table](https://www.freertos.org/Documentation/api-ref/cellular_common/cellular_common_URC_handlers.html).
+The URC handlers to be implemented are the ones not marked with an "o" in [this table](https://www.freertos.org/Documentation/api-ref/cellular_common/cellular_common_URC_handlers.html).

 The [Cellular common APIs document](https://www.freertos.org/Documentation/api-ref/cellular_common/index.html) provides detail information required in each steps.
-It is recommended that you start by cloning the implementation of one of the existing modems, then make modifications where your modem’s vendor-specific (non-3GPP) AT commands are different.
+It is recommended that you start by cloning the implementation of one of the existing modems, then make modifications where your modem's vendor-specific (non-3GPP) AT commands are different.

  Current Example Implementations: